nonmodernist/holreg/tools/lantern/README.md

 - Score calculation prioritizes: publication quality > content type > title match > author mention
 - The 3-year window for date filtering can be adjusted in `isValidResult()`
 - Reports are saved separately from Zola content to avoid cluttering the site build
+- Dashboard determines "fully researched" by checking for both Lantern data AND citations in the film file

 ---